 Pricing: Wave Grocery starts at $600/month.

 Set yourself up for success with IT Retail, our all-in-one solution for simplifying grocery store sales and operations.
-Backed by 30 years of collaboration with small grocery stores, we’ve created a flexible system that lets you go online, your way — whether it’s setting up a standalone site, partnering with a third-party service, or using an advanced e-commerce platform.
+Backed by over 30 years of collaboration with small grocery stores, we’ve created a flexible system that lets you go online, your way — whether it’s setting up a standalone site, partnering with a third-party service, or using an advanced e-commerce platform.